-This is the usual flow of a presentation, which covers all the vital parts and is a good starting point for yours.
+This is the usual flow of a presentation, which covers all the vital sections and is a good starting point for yours.
 It allows your audience to easily follow along and sets out a solid structure you can add your content to.

 Read our tips on How to Start a Presentation Effectively

 In the introduction you need to explain the subject and purpose of your presentation whilst gaining the audience's interest and confidence.
 It's sometimes helpful to think of your introduction as funnel-shaped to help filter down your topic:

 The way you structure your introduction can depend on the amount of time you have been given to present: a sales pitch may consist of a quick presentation so you may begin with your conclusion and then provide the evidence.
 Conversely, a speaker presenting their idea for change in the world would be better suited to start with the evidence and then conclude what this means for the audience.

 Keep in mind that the main aim of the introduction is to grab the audience's attention and connect with them.